rgary/tree_modules/README.md

 "tree_angle.value"

 *form_data* is a place holder for future expansion.
-The idea is that evenually it will be updated with CGI form available on the tree web-server.
+The idea is that evenually it will be updated with CGI form data provided from from the tree's web-server to provide some measure of interactive control..

 By importing 'coords' into a module, the module will gain access two lists of coordinates and a scalar holding the number of pixels on the tree.